About ALC

 The Asian Logic Conference (ALC) is a major international event in

-mathematical logic.
-It features the latest scientific developments in
+mathematical logic and applications.
+It features the latest scientific

-the fields in mathematical logic and its applications, logic in computer
+developments in the fields in mathematical logic and its applications,

-science, and philosophical logic.
-The ALC series also aims to promote
+logic in computer science, and philosophical logic.
+The ALC series also

-mathematical logic in the Asia-Pacific region and to bring logicians
+aims to promote mathematical logic in the Asia-Pacific region and to

-together both from within Asia and elsewhere to exchange information and
+bring logicians together both from within Asia and elsewhere to exchange

-triennially and rotated among countries in the Asia-Pacific region.
+been held triennially and rotated among countries in the Asia-Pacific

+In 2008, the East Asian and Australasian Committees of the Association

+for Symbolic Logic decided to shorten the three-year cycle to two.
 The

-the East Asian and Australasian Committees of the Association for

-Symbolic Logic decided to shorten the three-year cycle to two.
-The new

 subsequent meetings have been held in Wellington (2011), Guangzhou